CamJam-EduKit/EduKit1/README.md

 The code contained within this repository is for use with the CamJam Edukit 1, created by the organisers of The Cambridge Raspberry Jam (http://camjam.me), an event for fans of the Raspberry Pi.

-There are two versions of the worksheets and code:
+There are three versions of the worksheets and code:
-* The GPIO Zero version uses the [GPIO Zero library](https://www.raspberrypi.org/blog/gpio-zero-a-friendly-python-api-for-physical-computing/).
+* The GPIO Zero version uses the [GPIO Zero library](https://www.raspberrypi. org/blog/gpio-zero-a-friendly-python-api-for-physical-computing/) on a Raspberry Pi computer.
 This is the recommended version for new Python programmers.
-* The RPI.GPIO version uses the original GPIO library.
+* The RPI.GPIO version uses the original GPIO library on a Raspberry Pi computer.
+* The Pico version is for learning MicroPython coding on a Raspberry Pi Pico microcontroller.

-The kit costs only £5 including UK VAT, and is available from [The Pi Hut](http://thepihut.com/collections/camjam-edukit)
+The kit costs only £6 including UK VAT, and is available from [The Pi Hut](http://thepihut. com/collections/camjam-edukit)